Deparametrization and quantization of scalar-tensor gravity and its cosmological model: Loop quantum dynamics of Brans-Dicke cosmology

 where the sum is divided into two sectors $\hat{L}_{\varepsilon}=L_{\varepsilon} \cap \{4n \pm |\varepsilon| \}$ and $\tilde{L}_{\varepsilon}=L_{\varepsilon} \cap \{4n+2 \pm |\varepsilon| \}$.
 The first term $\hat{X}\left(k, k^{\prime}\right) \equiv \sum_{\hat{L}_{\varepsilon}} \overline{\hat{e}_k^s(v)} \hat{e}_{k^{\prime}}^s(v)$ in the right-hand side of Eq.(\ref{normalize}) can be written as

-where we denote $L^1 \equiv \left.\hat{L}_{\varepsilon}\right|_{v \geqslant 1}$, $F_1(k,k^{\prime})$, $F_2(k,k^{\prime})$, $F_3(k,k^{\prime})$ and $F_4(k,k^{\prime})$ are well defined functions with finite values.
-Note that, the sum over region of $v \geqslant 1$ is split in the first step of Eq.(\ref{normalize2}), Eq.~(\ref{asymptotic eigenstate1}) is used in the second step, the sums are estimated via integrals in the third step, and the results of the integrals are applied in the last step.
-A more detailed discussion on this normalization method can be found in the appendix A of Ref.\cite{kaminski2010cosmic}.
-Eq.(\ref{normalize2}) implies
+where we denote $L^1 \equiv \left.\hat{L}_{\varepsilon}\right|_{v \geqslant 1}$ and $F_1(k,k^{\prime})$, $F_2(k,k^{\prime})$, $F_3(k,k^{\prime})$, and $F_4(k,k^{\prime})$ are well-defined functions with finite values.
+Note that the sum over region of $v \geqslant 1$ is split in the first step of Eq.(\ref{normalize2}), Eq.~(\ref{asymptotic eigenstate1}) is used in the second step, the sums are estimated via integrals in the third step, and the results of the integrals are applied in the last step.
+A more detailed discussion on this normalization method can be found in Appendix A in Ref.\cite{kaminski2010cosmic}.
+Equation (\ref{normalize2}) implies

 where $\approx$ means being equal up to a well-defined function.
 We denote the second term in the right-hand side of Eq.(\ref{normalize}) by $\tilde{X}\left(k, k^{\prime}\right) \equiv \sum_{\hat{L}_{\varepsilon}} \overline{\tilde{e}_k^s(v)} \tilde{e}_{k^{\prime}}^s(v)$.
 Similarly, it can be estimated as